 After purchasing a gut test, customers collect a fecal sample using the provided instructions and collection kit.
 A large enough sample for analysis will completely cover the white part of the swab.
 The customer then registers their collection tube and sends it to Biohm labs in the provided prepaid envelope.

-If a customer wants to see their natural microbiome, it is recommended that they stop taking vitamins and supplements.
-Alternatively, they can see what their microbiome looks like with these additions if they choose.
-If taking antibiotics, customers should wait 2 weeks after the final dose to collect their sample.
+If a customer wants to see their natural microbiome, ithe company recommends that they stop taking vitamins and supplements.
+Alternatively, they can see what their microbiome looks like with these additions.
+If taking antibiotics, customers should wait two weeks after the final dose to collect their sample.
 This gives the antibiotic time to leave their system.

-At the lab, DNA is extracted from the fecal sample, amplified via a PCR reaction, and collected.
-The bacterial and fungal DNA is sequenced so that the microorganisms can be identified.
+The lab extracts DNA from the fecal sample, amplifies via a PCR reaction, and collected.
+It sequences the bacterial and fungal DNA to identify the microorganisms.
 Each microorganism profile is analyzed and compared to levels in the general population.
-The final report is reviewed by a registered nutritionist who also provides recommendations on ways to balance overall digestive health.
+A nutritionist reviews the final report and also recommends on ways to balance overall digestive health.

 A Biohm Report

 The overall gut score is provided on a scale of 1 to 10.